sparrowmktplace/SDK-Documentation/docs/getting-started/first-app.md

 For this tutorial, choose the **your_first_app** template.

-[Here](https://marketplacetutorial.signsparrow.com/) you can find more detailed tutorials on all kind of apps.
+[Here](https://surveysparrow.dev/tutorials) you can find more detailed codelabs on all kind of apps.

 ### **Create:**